ttlion/preprocessAndStatsThesis/preprocessingFiles/README.md

 * Program can also discretize variables into bins if desired!
   * Example discretization file: example_file_to_fill_discr.csv

-* Run "python fill_data_linInterpol.py -h" for usage
+* Run "python fill_data_linInterpol.py -h" for usage.

-* Run "python fill_data_linInterpol.py -e" for example of input file format
+* Run "python fill_data_linInterpol.py -e" for example of input file format.

-* Run "python fill_data_linInterpol.py -d" for explanation of the discretization file
+* Run "python fill_data_linInterpol.py -d" for explanation of the discretization file.

+## File prune_REFs.py

+* Given two datasets, checks which ids are in both datasets and keeps the data of those ids from the second dataset.

+* Ids must be given in the first column of both datasets, which must be named REF.

+* For example, using two datasets, dataset1 and dataset2.
+  * If dataset1 has data for REFs 1, 2 and 3, while dataset2 has data for REFs 2, 3 and 4,
+    * The program will output the data of REFs 2 and 3 that is dataset2.

+* Example input files: example_file_dataset1.csv and example_file_dataset2.csv

+* Run "python prune_REFs.py -h" for usage.

+* Run "python prune_REFs.py -e" for example of input files format.